NonVideri/NonVideri.github.io/README.md

 - Uses msw to simulate getting recipe data from a server.

 ### Skypey
-- A simple messaging app demo using React-Redux.
+- A simple demo of a messenger app using React-Redux.
+- Allows the user to view (mock) contacts.
+- Messages are displayed in the main view.
-- Allows the user to view (mock) contacts, enter and send messages.
+- Allows user to enter and send messages.

 ### Randomizer
 - Randomly picks from number ranges (Number Range Mode) or comma-separated sets of data (Custom Items Mode).